Your First Visit

 - Will I meet the minister?

-- The UUCS minister, Rev. Sally Beth Shore, is in the pulpit three Sundays a month.
+- The UUCS minister, is in the pulpit three Sundays a month.
+During summer months UUCS will have guest speakers at Sunday Services.
 If you particularly want to meet our minister on your first visit, check the Sunday schedule on our home page.

 - What will the service be like?